 - 1.1.
 Safeguarding children is everyone's responsibility.
-Everyone who comes into contact with children and families has a role to play. - 1.2.
-Safeguarding and promoting the welfare of children is defined as - Protecting children from maltreatment - Preventing impairment of children's health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable children to have the best outcomes - 1.3.
-Child protection is the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - 1.4.
-Our pupils' welfare is our paramount concern.
-The governing body will ensure that our school will safeguard and promote the welfare of pupils and work together with other agencies to ensure that our school has robust arrangements to identify, assess and support those children who are suffering or likely to suffer harm. - 1.5.
-Our school is a community and all those directly connected, staff members, governors, parents, families and pupils, have an essential role to play in making it safe and secure. - 1.6 Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
-All staff, but especially the DSL will consider the context within which such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+Everyone who has contact with children and families has a role to play. - 1.2.
+Safeguarding and promoting the welfare of children is defined as - Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable children to have the best outcomes - 1.3 Child protection is the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - 1.4 Our pupils' welfare is our paramount concern.
+The governing body will ensure that our school will safeguard and promote the welfare of pupils and work together with other agencies to ensure that our school has robust arrangements to identify, assess and support those children who are suffering or likely to suffer harm. - 1.5 The use of technology has become a significant component of many safeguarding issues.
+Our school has a separate Online Safety Policy which covers this area of work.
+This policy includes details of how internet use at school is filtered and monitored and how we teach children to stay safe online whether they are at school or at home - 1.6 Our school is a community and all those directly connected, staff, volunteers, governors, parents, families and pupils, have an essential role to play in making it safe and secure. - 1.7 Within this document the term 'staff' should be broadly read as any adult working within the school, whether directly employed, providing a contracted service, a one off service such as a supply teacher or a volunteer.